websanco/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/reverting-changes.md

    ![Go to the Publications overview page and click on History.](./reverting-changes/images/01.png)

-1. Click on *Revert* for the desired publication.
+1. Click *Revert* for the desired publication.

 1. Set a *name* and *description* for the new publication.
 The default name is `Revert "[Publication Name]"`.